bit-broker/website/content/en/docs/consumer/entity.md

 description: The entity API enabling direct access to entity types and entity instances
 ---

 The Entity API is used to retrieve information about entity instances which are present within [the catalog](/docs/concepts/catalog/).
-You can use this API to get list of such entity instances or to get details of one particular entity instance.
+You can use this API to get a list of such entity instances or to get details of one particular entity instance.
 Calls to the Entity API are most often a result of a query to the [Catalog API](/docs/consumer/catalog/).

 In this section, we will explore the capabilities of the Entity API in depth.